 Trump Retweets Violent Anti-Muslim Videos From Alleged White Supremacist & Voters Slam Him

-President Trump shockingly retweeted videos showing supposed violence by Muslims.
-The clips provided by an alleged white supremacist are fake, and voters are furious.
+Trump shockingly tweeted videos showing supposed violence by Muslims and voters are furious.
+The clips from an alleged white supremacist are fake!

 How did the president think this was appropriate?
 Voters didn’t think anything Donald Trump said could shock them with things he tweets anymore, but they were truly stunned and appalled when he retweeted three videos from Jayda Fransen, the leader of Britain First.
 That’s an English group accused of white supremacy and anti-Muslim beliefs.
 Either Trump didn’t check the source of the videos, or more disgustingly, is voicing his support for this policies.
 Voters are denouncing the president for, as one person put it, “not pretending he hates Muslims” anymore.
 See their furious tweets below.